mrice/license-check/README.md

 ```

-(* Note that the artifact was published to Maven Central late on Nov.
-3, 2014; it may take a day or two to hit to the
-repos.)

-When you do this, your builds will start failing if you include a dependency with a license that depwatch doesn't
+When you do this, **your builds will start failing if you include a dependency with an unrecognized license (or, worse,
-recognize (or, worse, the dependency doesn't declare a license at all).
+an undeclared a license).

 Configuration options
 ---------------